 The $90 cap

-Veterans with a spouse or dependent child
+Veterans with a spouse or a child

-If the veteran is married or has a dependent child, the $90 cap does not apply.
+If the veteran is married or has a child, the $90 cap does not apply.
 The full pension continues, typically with adjustments for unreimbursed medical expenses (UMEs) under VA rules.
 The community spouse retains community-spouse Medicaid protections (CSMIA, MMMNA up to $4,066.50/month for 2026).

 State-level interactions